Appetite for Knowledge

 The key is to select a recipe from an approved source that’s specifically designed for the fruit or vegetable you are pickling.
 Follow the directions carefully for a safe, high-quality product.

 Proper pickling is all about proportion.
 Just googling for recipes can get novice picklers into trouble!
 The same is true of using old family recipes.
 Old recipes are no longer safe to use.
-New guidelines designed for improved safety were released in 1994.
-Look for recipes on sites that reference tested research recipes and methods.
-Extension sites, Ball® Blue Book® Guide to Preserving, 2015 USDA Complete Guide to Home Canning, and So Easy To Preserve are reliable sites and books.
+New guidelines designed for improved safety were released in 2015.
+Look for current recipes on sites that reference tested research recipes and methods.
+Extension sites, Ball® Blue Book Guide to Preserving, 2024, USDA Complete Guide to Home Canning, 2015, and So Easy To Preserve are reliable sites and books.

 Preparation